privML/privacy-evaluator/CONTRIBUTING.md

 **Please review pull requests assigned to you.**
 Take some time to look at pull requests.
 Other people want to get their features done as well.
-This way we help each other, and keep the proccess moving.
+This way we help each other, and keep the process moving.
 When reviewing, apply common sense.

 ### Merging